 So, how can I get cheaper insurance?

-Another popular option is a telematics policy, especially if you are learning to drive on your own car.
+One popular option is a telematics policy, especially if you are learning to drive in your own car your own car.
 If so, you can get a quote from Admiral LittleBox to see if black box insurance is right for you.
 Eligibility criteria may apply.

 Though cutting costs sometimes is a big concern when it comes to arranging an insurance policy, it's important to remember all the details need to be accurate.

-Our Pricing team adds: "We encourage all customers to honestly fill out the quotation details with the correct policy holder and major user details, to ensure the pricing, documentation and information is all accurate, and of course so that the major user builds up their own No Claims Bonus."
+Our Pricing team adds: "We encourage all customers to honestly fill out the quote details with the correct policy holder and user details, to ensure the pricing, documentation and information is all accurate, and of course, that the major user can build up their own no claims bonus."